paper-trail-gem/paper_trail/README.md

 PaperTrail::Version.where(:author_id => author_id)
 ```

-Note you can pass a symbol as a value in the `meta` hash to signal a method to
-call.
+### Metadata from Controllers

 You can also store any information you like from your controller.
-Just override
+Override
 the `info_for_paper_trail` method in your controller to return a hash whose keys
 correspond to columns in your `versions` table.
-E.g.:

 ```ruby
 class ApplicationController